 There are certain places in Africa where it is possible to enjoy a wonderful wildlife safari without the worry of malaria

-The Eastern Cape in South Africa is a malaria-free zone with a number of spectacular wildlife destinations.
-It's an obvious add-on if you're travelling up the southern coast and time doesn't allow you to head further north.
+South Africa is a malaria-free zone with a number of spectacular wildlife destinations.
+It’s an obvious add-on if you’re travelling up the southern coast and time doesn’t allow you to head further north.

-Madikwe Game Reserve is another area we recommend for malaria-free safaris.
-A quick hour's flight from Johannesburg, Madikwe offers Big Five viewing and is also well-known for its incredible African Wild Dog sightings.
+Another area we recommend for malaria-free safaris.
+A quick hour’s flight from Johannesburg, Madikwe offers Big Five viewing and is also well-known for its incredible African Wild Dog sightings.
 The lodges on the reserve are varied in terms of budgets, so theres something to suit everyone.

 You will find that Madikwe and Eastern Cape lodges are especially geared towards families with children of all ages.